ApurbaSengupta/Lyrics-Generation-using-BERT/README.md

 English Rock lyrics generation using pre-trained BERT model (Devlin, J. et al., 2018).

 Data is obtained from the Kaggle 380,000+ Lyrics dataset.
 Used 'langdetect' Python library to filter out songs in languages other than English.
+Used 'pronouncing' Python library to search for properties for words like phones, syllables and rhyming words.

 Results:
-* Last word prediction for target lyric
+* # Last word prediction for target lyric

   | Sr. no.   | Lyric        | Predicted word           | True word  |
   |---------- | ------------- |:-------------:| -----:|